Dallas Smith: 2018–2020: The Fall EP and Timeless

-2021–present: Big Loud Records and Some Things Never Change Tour
+2021–present: Self-titled album, Some Things Never Change Tour, Unplugged Tour

 In August 2021, Smith signed a global recording deal with Big Loud Records.
 Along with Big Loud, and producer Scott Cooke, Smith launched the joint venture Local Hay Records which signed Shawn Austin as their flagship artist.
 In September 2021, Smith hosted and headlined the "Lifted Hotel Festival" in Vancouver, British Columbia, with all proceeds from the event going towards his organization, the Lifted Dallas Smith Charitable Foundation which supports mental health.
-Other featured performers23 included Austin, Jojo Mason, Andrew Hyatt, and Kelly Prescott.
+Other featured performers included Austin, Jojo Mason, Andrew Hyatt, and Kelly Prescott.
 In November 2021, Smith announced his headlining Some Things Never Change Tour, which ran in early 2022 and included James Barker Band, Meghan Patrick, Jojo Mason, and Shawn Austin among the opening acts.

-He released "Hide from a Broken Heart" as his first global single on Big Loud on November 29, 2021.
+Smith released "Hide from a Broken Heart" as his first global single on Big Loud on November 29, 2021.
 Smith debuted the song at the 2021 Canadian Country Music Awards that day, where he won Entertainer of the Year, Male Artist of the Year, Single of the Year for "Like a Man", and best selling Canadian album for Timeless.
 He then featured on the Josh Ramsay single "Best of Me" in February 2022.
 In June 2022, Smith released the single "One Too" with fellow Canadian country singer MacKenzie Porter.
 He was subsequently named Male Artist of the Year and won the Fans' Choice at the 2022 Canadian Country Music Awards.
-In January 2023, Smith released the single "Singing in a Beer", which will be included on his upcoming fifth studio album set for release later in the year.
+In January 2023, Smith released the single "Singing in a Beer".
+The song was included on his self-titled fifth studio album Dallas Smith, which was released on October 27, 2023.
+Smith released two instant gratification tracks "Fixer Upper" and "CRZY" alongside the opening of pre-orders for his self-titled album.
+The album's first track, "Use Me", became its fifth single to Canadian country radio, and was released to radio formats in Australia and the United Kingdom as well.

+In October 2023, it was announced that Smith would take his first acting role, appearing alongside Allan Hawco and Charlie Gillespie in Soul's Road, the debut film of music video director Joel Stewart.
+In the fall of 2025, Smith is embarking on a 52-date "Unplugged" Tour across Canada.

 Personal life

 Smith married his longtime girlfriend Kristen in 2012 and the couple has two daughters together.
-He also has a son from a previous relationship.
+He also has a son from a previous marriage.